 - 6. Use the RotoKey to select or deselect data as appropriate. - 7.
-Set the #2, #3 and #4 data boxes similarly. - 8.
+Set the #2, #3 and #4 data boxes and the cursor data box similarly. - 8.
 If you have some boxes that are set for split display, select the amount of time to show each data pair, with scrolling time delay.
 Select Scrolling Time Delay and push the RotoKey.